27Dbaby/LITA-CAPSTONE-SALES-PROJECT/README.md

 ### Project Overview
 ---
-The objective of this project is to evaluate the sales performance of Capstone Store, identifying trends, customer preferences, and areas for improvement.
-This analysis aims to support data-driven decisions to boost sales and enhance customer satisfaction.
+The goal of this project is to analyze the sales performance of a retail store by exploring sales data to uncover key insights, including top-selling products, regional performance, and monthly sales trends.

 ### Data Sources
 ---